anyscale/madewithml.github.io/docs/courses/mlops/organization.md

                 However, as our dataset grows, it may not scale to save the raw data or even labels or features.
 We'll talk about more scalable alternatives in our [versioning](versioning.md#operations){:target="_blank"} lesson where we aren't saving the physical data but the instructions to retrieve them from a specific point in time.

-### Label
+### Transform

 ??? quote "Label dataset"

-    We'll be defining all the functionality for labeling inside the `label_data()` function in `main.py`.
-We'll be saving the labeled data at the end so that we don't have to rerun this operation every time we want to train a model.
+    We'll be defining all the functionality for transforming our data inside the `label_data()` function in `main.py`.
+We'll be loading the transformed data to a file at the end so that we don't have to rerun this operation every time we want to train a model.

     ```python linenums="1" hl_lines="22-23"
     from argparse import Namespace